njhmagyar/njhmagyar.github.io/_resume_sections/sd_cai_intermediate_uxd.md

 location: Ann Arbor, MI
 ---

-- Teamed up with learning experience designers to **identify feature gaps** in Coursera and edX, **generate and prioritize ideas** to fill those gaps with LTI (learning tools interoperability) plug-ins, and collect design feedback on prototypes, leading to a suite of tools now used by thousands of learners on Coursera and edX.
+- **Identified feature gaps** in Coursera and edX with learning experience designers and iteratively designed LTl (learning tools interoperability) plug-ins to address pedagogical needs.
+The result was Gamut, a suite of tools with a cohesive brand now used by thousands of learners on Coursera and edX.

 - **Collaborated with a backend developer** to translate Michigan Online designs into technical requirements.
 Personally handled the HTML and Jinja templating, SCSS, and JavaScript development.